jehope/dhpress/trunk/readme.txt

 == Changelog ==

-= 2.6 =
-* New visualization: Facet Flows

 = 2.5 =
-* New visualizations: Pinboard, Timeline, Trees…
+* New visualizations: Pinboard, Timeline, Trees, Facet Flows
 * Insert YouTube videos into Select Modals
 * TopicCards can sort and filter Dates
 * SoundCloud and YouTube widgets can be displayed in Select Modals without transcriptions